 The International Inbound Program brings children from developing countries to the United States where we match the needs of the child with a volunteer doctor and/or hospital with that specialty.
 We arrange for travel to the U.S., as well as visas for the child and parent.
 A volunteer host family is found who will open their home for the child and parent while the child is receiving medical treatment in the U.S.

-In 2017 our International Inbound Program brought in two children, one from Mexico and one from Belize.
+In 2019 our International Inbound Program brought in one child from Colombia.
+Sadly, that child did not survive.

 The Domestic Kids Program provides medical treatment and assistance to children in our local communities who are unable to get these services due to a lack of financial resources.
 We have arranged for children to receive services such as dental, eye care and glasses, hearing screening and hearing aids, medical, and surgical care, medical equipment/ apparatus, prescription medications, physical therapy, speech therapy, etc.